Dino-Martinez/sponge-run/README.md

 This project was created using react

 ## TODO:
-* Create header nav bar
+* Create header nav bar -- DONE
-* Write footer
+* Write footer -- DONE
-* Format the above lightly
+* Format the above lightly -- DONE
 * Build page for a single level based on mock json data
 * Create deeper json data for more levels
 * Style the existing pages a bit more